 We conducted juvenile bull trout population estimates within reference reaches on index creeks.
-O'Brien Creek and West Fisher Creek have decreased dramatically since survey began.
+Juvenile estimates for many of the streams including O'Brien Creek, Bear Creek and Callahan Creek have decreased dramatically since survey began.
 Substrate scores and substrate coring data are presented.

 Bull trout redd counts in Grave Creek and the Wigwam River have significantly increased since 1995.
-However, bull trout redds in Grave Creek in 2004 were lower (48%) than the previous year.
+Bull trout redds in Grave Creek in 2004 were lower (48%) than the previous year and have since stabilized.
 Bull trout redd counts in tributaries downstream of Libby Dam including Quartz, Pipe, Bear, and O'Brien creeks, and the West Fisher River have been variable over the past several years, and have not increased in proportion to bull trout redd counts upstream of Libby Dam in recent years.
+Prior to redd counts in 2007 and 2008, bull trout redd counts in Keeler Creek exhibited a positive trend since monitoring began.
+Since 2005, there appears to be a negative trend that is substantially different from a stable population.